apple-yinhan/TQ-SED/README.md

 - Please first `pip install -r requirements.txt`

+- Please ensure that your feature extraction process is the same as ours!
+Otherwise the LASS models may face a performance decrease, details can be found in ISSUES.

 ## 1. Pre-train LASS model
 Please follow instructions in DCASE 2024 Challenge Task 9 Baseline for pre-training LASS models: [https://github.com/Audio-AGI/dcase2024_task9_baseline](https://github.com/Audio-AGI/dcase2024_task9_baseline)